Here you'll find answers to the most common questions about 360° Stock Briefing — the weekly multi-method report on tradable instruments.

 By default once per week.
 The weekend mode collects data from Friday through Sunday and prepares the report for the start of the new week.
 Additional manual runs can be triggered at any time.

-Each method produces a long, short, or neutral signal.
-In the aggregation step, the instrument is consolidated across all eight perspectives.
+Each perspective produces a long, short, or neutral signal.
+In the aggregation step, the instrument is consolidated across all thirteen layers.
 The goal is not blind majority voting from Reddit, but a combined final view.

-No. Each signal is shown with a clear Long/Short badge and an agreement score (how many methods agree).
-For deeper insight, each stock has a detail page showing all 8 methods individually explained.
+No. Each signal is shown with a clear Long/Short badge and an agreement score (how many perspectives agree).
+For deeper insight, each stock has a detail page showing all 13 perspectives individually explained.

 Yes, with the optional broker module (Interactive Brokers).
 It reads the top 5 signals and places orders automatically.
 The module supports paper trading mode — no real money at risk.